Kong/kong/README.md

       --url http://localhost:8000/sessions-test?apikey=open_sesame
     ```

-    The response should not have the `Set-Cookie` header.
+    The response should now have the `Set-Cookie` header.
 Make sure that this
     cookie works.

     If cookie looks like this: